znibbles/01-advanced-synthesis-techniques/transcripts/01-band-limited-impulse-trains.md

 To finish this off, let's look at how we can transform this from a static waveform generator into a dynamic oscillator that you can pass a frequency.

 First, we have to look at how to integrate in a real-time scenario.
-Obviously we cannot just take a sum of future samples, so we do this with a **Leaky Integrator**, which is nothin else than a one pole filter with the feedback coefficient alpha very close to 1.
-That way we keep the filter stable, that'w why it's called "leaky".
+Obviously we cannot just take a sum of future samples, so we do this with a **Leaky Integrator**, which is nothing else than a one pole filter with the feedback coefficient alpha very close to 1.
+That way we keep the filter stable, that's why it's called "leaky".
+It behaves like a leaky tank that accumulates all water we pour in (intergration) but also has a little leak.

 Second, we need a way to subtract the DC component prior to integrating.
 Because we do not know how the signal will be developing in the future, we take a running average, approximated by a low-pass IIR filter with very slowly decaying impulse response.